tejas5038/Data-Science-Case-Study/README.md

 challenge 3:-

-I have attached ipynb file that contains solution of challenge 3.
+I have attached .ipynb file that contains solution of challenge 3.

 challenge 4 :-